womenwhocoderichmond/chapter-organization/leadership-resources/event-playbook.md

 ### Table of Contents

-### Before the Meetup (REVIEW copied from DC )
+### Before the Meetup
-- The newest lead and her mentor (the person who recruited her) are responsible for the planning and creation of the Meetup.com event
+- The event leads are responsible for the coordination of the event logistics this includes:
-  - If you don't have a mentor/know who your mentor is, please bring this up in the Core Team Leads channel or your specific language leads channel!
-  - This **does not imply she must personally create the Meetup.com event or even attend the meetup**
-  - It _is_ the newest lead's responsibility to ask people to volunteer to update the trello board, getcommit to attending, etc.
-  - This responsibility will remain with her until another newest lead is recruited
-- Meetups should be sent to the Directors to schedule **on Meetup.com** _at least two weeks (we want months right?) before_ the event.
-Two weeks is about right for our hosts to feel comfortable that we wont stand them up & for people to make plans to attend but not forget
-- Before a meetup is scheduled on Meetup.com, at least two team leads must commit to being there for the night
-- Please consult the [Location Manager]()for your location logisitcs. and consider the following
+  - Finding a host and sponsor if the topic coordinator does not have one.Please consult the [Location Manager]()for your location logisitcs. and consider the following:
     1. Space for people seated and working?
 How will it be configured?
 What is the max number of peopel
     2. Outles, projector, wifi logistics
     3. Who is hosting? (space & wifi) Who is sponroing (food & extras)... be sure to let the host and sponsor know they will have an opprotunty to speak
-    4.
+    4.Please refer to the list of availble venues or reach out to our netowrk directors
+  - finding volunteers if needed
+  - updating the trello board with logistic details, event agenda, meetup description, and sample social media posts
+  - tagging the directors to schedule on Meetup.com _at least 3 weeks before the event_.
+- Before a meetup is scheduled on Meetup.com, at least two team leads must commit to being there for the night

 ### Day-of Meetup Agenda
-#### Before (6:15-6:30 for a 6:30 event)
+#### Before (4:45-6:00 for a 6:00 event)
 - Arrive 15 Minutes before listed meetup time
 - Make sure you have the host’s phone number
 - At the front door: post signs “Yes!
 Women Who Code is here!” w/ phone number and directions to the room if necessary